 If you purchase a plus ticket snorkel equipment is included.
 If you just purchased a basic ticket snorkel gear is about $10.99 to rent.

 We enjoyed exploring the snorkel area.
 There were lots of fish.
 One thing I noticed, however, was that if you swim out closer to the ocean there is a strong current.
 It is good to be careful as you snorkel.
 There are lifeguards on duty which made me feel better.

 The Xcaret Aviary is a beautiful area to explore.
 There are exotic (maybe not exotic for Mexico) birds with many colors.

 As you enter this area you feel like you are entering the jungle.
 There are special doors that contain the birds.
 You have to make sure one door is closed before you head out of the other.

 Xcaret started a reproduction program that helps endangered species repopulate.
 The Scarlet McCall project was a success.
 Xcaret helped repopulate the jungles of southeast Mexico.

 4. Jaguars Island of Xcaret

 The jaguar exhibit is so impressive.
 It is a beautiful area.
 It is hard to describe.
 You actually look down 100s of feet.
 There are waterfalls and a bridge that gives incredible views.

 There is also a church and cemetery near this area.
-The spiral cemetery has 7 levels which represents the days of the week.
-It also has 52 steps which represents the weeks in a year.
+The spiral cemetery has 7 levels which represent the days of the week.
+It also has 52 steps which represent the weeks in a year.
 There are 365 tombs representing the days of the year.